cultpenguin/integrate/doc/format.rst

 2. Setup FORWARD.h5

+   * Define the forward problem for data type A in FORWARD_A.h5.
-   * Define the forward problem in FORWARD.h5.
+   * Define the forward problem for data type B in FORWARD_B.h5.

 3. Setup PRIOR.h5

-   * Generate prior model realizations are store in /M1
+   * Generate prior model realizations of model parameter 1 in in /M1
+   * Generate prior model realizations of model parameter 2 in in /M2
+   * Use FORWARD_A.h5 to compute prior data of the prior realizations for data type A
-   * Use FORWARD.h5 to compute the forward response of the prior realizations.
+   * Use FORWARD_A.h5 to compute prior data of the prior realizations for data type B

 4. Sample the posterior and output POST.h5